tomtor/HDL-deflate/README.md

 to use a dedicated pre-computed Huffman tree.
 I could add this if there is interest, but it is probably better to use a more dense coding in your FPGA application data in the first place.

+## Decompression speed

+Method 0 (copy mode) 2 cycles for each output byte.
+Other methods about 3 cycles for each output byte.

 ## Compression speed

 To reduce LUT usage the original implementation matched each slot in the search window in a dedicated clock cycle.
 By setting `FAST` to `True` it will generate the logic to match the whole window in a single cycle.
-The effective speed will be around 1 input byte every two cycles.
+The effective speed will be around 1 input byte every 3 cycles.

 ## Disabling functionality to save LUTs